atillasaadat/STORM-AI-2025/docs/faq.md

       Q: How do I report an issue with the wiki/devkit/dataset?
     </summary>
     <p style="margin-top: 10px; font-size: 14px; color: #555;">
       A: Please reach out to us on   our devkit discussion forum, and we will address the issue ASAP.
-After our EvalAI page becomes active, you may post questions to the EvalAI forum.
+You can also use <a href="https://www.codabench.org/forums/5462/">Codabench forum</a> if you prefer to.
     </p>
   </details>